kubernetes/community/contributors/design-proposals/api-machinery/protobuf.md

 Any errors in the generation process are considered fatal and must be resolved early (being unable to identify a field type for conversion, duplicate fields, duplicate tags, protoc errors, etc).
-The conversion fuzzer is used to ensure that a Go struct can be round-tripped to protobuf and back, as we do for JSON and conversion testing.
+The conversion fuzzifier is used to ensure that a Go struct can be round-tripped to protobuf and back, as we do for JSON and conversion testing.